View the mailings status

 What happens to automated messages or emails scheduled when daylight savings time is on?

 Emails that are scheduled in the future where Daylight Saving Time comes into effect do not change time and are sent according to the scheduled time.
-Existing and newly created automated messages adhere to the time zone set in users profile.
+Existing and newly created automated messages adhere to the time zone set in the user's profile.
 Messages are not sent an hour off schedule.

 Why is 'Set up as autoresponder based on trigger event' not an option for an email?